peterberr/sufficcs_mobility/README.md

 # sufficcs_mobility
-Repository for an analysis of urban form and mobility characteristics in EU cities, part of the SUFFICCS project.
+This repository contains code developed for an analysis of urban form and mobility characteristics in EU cities, part of the [SUFFICCS](https://peterberr.github.io/sufficcs/) project.